VirtusLab/company-handbook/engineering-progression.md

 # Engineering progression

 In VirtusLab we have several levels of progression for engineering positions.
-This serves double purpose:
+This serves double purpose.

 #### Gives a clear guideline for career progression